Xavi Valero

-Vicente Javier 'Xavi' Valero Verchili (born 28 February 1973), is a Spanish former football goalkeeper and current head of first-team goalkeeping coaching for club Liverpool.
+Vicente Javier 'Xavi' Valero Verchili (/es/; born 28 February 1973), is a Spanish former football goalkeeper and current head of first-team goalkeeping coaching for club Liverpool.

 Football career

 Player

 Valero was born in Castellón de la Plana in the Valencian Community.
 He played 67 games in Segunda División, winning promotion with Mallorca (1997), Real Murcia (2003) and Recreativo de Huelva in 2006, despite not being first-choice in any of those campaigns.
 He also represented Córdoba in that division, and played 92 Segunda División B matches, mainly for his hometown club Castellón.

 Released by Córdoba in 2004, but still training with the club, Valero moved abroad for the only time as a player in January 2005, to sign a one-month non-contract deal with Wrexham in Football League One.
 Manager Denis Smith signed him based on video footage.
 As first-choice Andy Dibble had a thigh injury, Valero made his debut on 11 January in a 2–2 draw at Peterborough United.
 He made two more league appearances for the Red Dragons, as well as a 2–1 win in the FAW Premier Cup quarter-finals away to Haverfordwest County on 18 January, and shared teams with compatriot striker Juan Ugarte.